Walking in to the Minneapolis Sculpture Garden

 Tip 3

 Consider going on a Thursday evening around 4pm.
-After your visit, the Walker Art Center, located right next door, has free admission for the public from 5-9pm, thanks to Target.
-The Walker Art Center has a large collection of modern art.
+The Walker Art Center, located right next door, has a large collection of modern art.
+Check their website for current admission and events.

 Tip 4